Asante Kotoko S.C.: Tragedy

 The Accra Sport Stadium disaster occurred at the Ohene Djan Stadium, Accra, Ghana on 9 May 2001.
-Ghana's most successful football teams played that day, the Accra Hearts of Oak (The Phobians) Sporting Club and the Asante Kotoko.
-Accra had two late goals and a referee would call 2–1 Accra, resulting in disappointed Kotoko fans throwing plastic seats and bottles onto the pitch.
+Ghana's most successful football teams played that day: the Accra Hearts of Oak (The Phobians) Sporting Club and the Asante Kotoko.
+Accra had two late goals, and a referee would call 2–1 Accra, resulting in disappointed Kotoko fans throwing plastic seats and bottles onto the pitch.
 The police responded by firing tear gas into the trapped crowd.
 Panic and a stampede ensued as fans tried to escape.
 After the hour-long ordeal, it was found that 117 deaths resulted from compressive asphyxia and 10 fans died from trauma.

-In January 2020 the team was banned from the Baba Yara stadium temporarily, after violent reactions by their supporters, which led to one of their fans being hit by a rubber bullet that was fired by the police.
-The fans were seen in various footages, throwing projectiles onto the pitch, because they were displeased with a decision the referee made.
-This happened in a match that they played against Berekum Chelsea.
-A GFA ruling, fined the club 20,000 Ghana cedis and the next three games that they would play in the league would be behind closed doors.
+In January 2020, the team was banned from the Baba Yara stadium temporarily after violent reactions by supporters led to a fan being hit by a rubber bullet fired by the police.
+The fans were seen in various videos throwing projectiles onto the pitch because they were dissatisfied with a refereeing decision.
+The incident happened in a match that they played against Berekum Chelsea.
+A GFA ruling fined the club 20,000 Ghana cedis, and the next three home games were played behind closed doors.

 2000s

-In July 2011, Asante Kotoko and English Premier League club Sunderland signed a partnership agreement, which will see Sunderland offering practical support and advice in youth coaching, player development, fitness and medical matters as well as football business strategy to Asante Kotoko.
+In July 2011, Asante Kotoko and English Premier League club Sunderland signed a partnership agreement, which will see Sunderland offering practical support and advice in youth coaching, player development, fitness, and medical matters, as well as football business strategy, to Asante Kotoko.
 In January 2002, P V Obeng was appointed as the board chairman of the Board of Directors of the club.

 Colours

-The colours of Asante Kotoko depict the colours on both the national flag (ethnic flag) and national emblem of Ashanti with the colours of red, yellow and green used on the Asante Kotoko first (home) kit shirts and shorts while the colours white and red are used on the Asante Kotoko second alternative kit shirts and shorts; and in 2011, Asante Kotoko re-introduced third alternative kit of black, yellow and green colours worn in the late 1980s.
+The colours of Asante Kotoko depict the colours on both the national flag (ethnic flag) and national emblem of Ashanti with the colours of red, yellow, and green used on the Asante Kotoko first (home) kit shirts and shorts while the colours white and red are used on the Asante Kotoko second alternative kit shirts and shorts; and in 2011, Asante Kotoko reintroduced the third alternative kit of black, yellow, and green colours worn in the late 1980s.

 Kits evolution

 Emblem

-Asante Kotoko's emblem is symbolizes the national emblem of the Kingdom of Ashanti (Kingdom of Asante) and Ashanti with the colours black, green and yellow enclosing the colours on the national flag and ethnic flag of the Kingdom of Asante and Asante Kotoko's emblem [also represents the national emblem of the Ashanti people and the Ashanti nation (who are more like the Catalan people and Catalonia); the Asante Kotoko emblem features a remarkably threatening looking porcupine and the motto "Ashanti Kum apem a, apem beba", which means "If you kill a thousand, a thousand more will come".
+Asante Kotoko's emblem symbolizes the national emblem of the Kingdom of Ashanti (Kingdom of Asante) and Ashanti with the colours black, green and yellow enclosing the colours on the national flag and ethnic flag of the Kingdom of Asante and Asante Kotoko's emblem [also represents the national emblem of the Ashanti people and the Ashanti nation (who are more like the Catalan people and Catalonia); the Asante Kotoko emblem features a remarkably threatening looking porcupine and the motto "Ashanti Kum apem a, apem beba", which means "If you kill a thousand, a thousand more will come".